-Generation of Draws with and without Scrambling across Observations
+3.5.
+Generation of Draws With and Without Scrambling Across Observations

 The simulated maximum likelihood estimation of an MMNL with a K-dimensional mixing distribution involves generating a K-dimensional PMC or QMC sequence for a specified number of draws 'N' for each individual in the dataset.
-Therefore estimating an MMNL model on a dataset with Q individuals will require an N×Q K-dimensional PMC or QMC sequence, where each set of N K-dimensional points computes the contribution of an individual to the log-likelihood function.
-A PMC or QMC sequence of length N×Q can be generated either as one continuous sequence of length N×Q or as Q independent sets of length N each.
+Therefore estimating an MMNL model on a dataset with Q individuals will require an $N \times Q$ K-dimensional PMC or QMC sequence, where each set of N K-dimensional points computes the contribution of an individual to the log-likelihood function.
+A PMC or QMC sequence of length $N \times Q$ can be generated either as one continuous sequence of length $N \times Q$ or as Q independent sets of length N each.
 In the case of PMC sequences, both these approaches amount to the same since a PMC sequence is identical to a random sequence with each point of the sequence being independent of all the previous points.
 In the case of QMC sequences, Q independent sets of length N can be generated by first constructing a sequence of length N and then scrambling it Q times, which is known as generation with scrambling across observations.
-The other alternative of generating a continuous QMC sequence of length N×Q is known as generation without scrambling across observations.
-QMC sequences generated with and without scrambling across observations exhibit different properties (see Train, 1999; Bhat, 2003; Sivakumar et al., 2005).
+The other alternative of generating a continuous QMC sequences generated with and without scrambling across observations exhibit different properties [see Train (21); Bhat (20); Sivakumar et al. (12)].

-The study presented here examines the performance of the various scrambled and standard QMC sequences generated both with and without scrambling across observations.
+In this study we examine the performance of the various scrambled and standard QMC sequences generated both with and without scrambling across observations.

-Box-Müller and Inverse Normal Transforms
+3.6.
+Box-Muller and Inverse Normal Transforms

 The standard and scrambled versions of the Halton and Faure sequences, and the LHS sequence are generated to be uniformly distributed over the multidimensional unit cube.
 Simulation applications, however, may require these sequences to take on other distributional forms.
-For example, the estimation of the MMNL model described in the following section requires normally-distributed multivariate sequences that span the multidimensional domain of integration.
-The transformation of the uniformly-distributed LHS and QMC sequences to normally-distributed sequences can be achieved using either the inverse standard normal distribution or one of the many approximation procedures discussed in the literature, such as the Box-Müller Transform, Moro's method and Ramberg and Schmeiser approximation.
-The study presented here compares the performances of the inverse normal and the Box-Müller transforms.
+For example, the estimation of the MMNL model described in Section 4 of this paper requires normally-distributed multivariate sequences that span the multidimensional domain of integration.
+The transformation of the uniformly-distributed LHS and QMC sequences to normally-distributed sequences can be achieved using either the inverse standard normal distribution or one of the many approximation procedures discussed in the literature, such as the Box-Muller Transform, Moro's method and Ramberg and Schmeiser approximation.
+In this paper we compare the performances of the inverse normal and the Box-Muller transforms.